himanesh21/football_analysis/readme.md

-# ⚽ Football Player Tracking & Analysis
+# ⚽ Re-ldentification in a Single Feed

 This project combines **YOLOv11**, **ByteTrack**, and **BoT-SORT (with ReID)** to detect, track, and analyze players and the ball in football match videos.
 It also performs real-world speed & distance estimation, 2D pitch mapping, and final video annotation.